nightsense/nightshell/README.md

 ## step 4 (optional) - fish shell theme

-Each nightshell theme comes with a matching **fish** theme, which can be activated by adding the following to `~/.config/fish/config.fish`:
+The custom nightshell **fish** theme can be activated by adding the following to `~/.config/fish/config.fish`:

 ```
-source ~/.nightshell/fish/THEME
+source ~/.nightshell/fish
 ```

-...replacing `THEME` with the desired colourscheme (e.g. `source ~/.nightshell/fish/carbonized-light`).

 ## terminal vim